 If you’re in a pinch and need money ASAP, there’s probably no better option than visiting your local pawn shop.
 While you probably don’t have a hidden gem that will get you featured on Pawn Stars, you can pretty much sell any of your unwanted items that have some sort of value, such as jewelry, electronics, or collectibles like coins.
 Make sure that you being in some sort of proof of purchase though.

 The biggest drawback with pawn shops is that you’re going to pay for selling your items in a hurry.
 You can definitely fetch more money through online sites like eBay, but if you need the money fast, the process may take too long.

-Another option would be selling your items to a local consignment shop.
+Another option is selling your items to a local consignment shop.
 The main advantage of these second-hand shops is that most of them focus on one type of product.
-For example, there are consignment shops dedicated solely to clothes, books, musical instruments, furniture, electronics, antiques, and even automobiles.
+For example, there are consignment shops dedicated solely to clothes, books, musical instruments, furniture, electronics, antiques and even automobiles.
 Because of this, you may be able to get a better price at a consignment then you would at a pawn shop.